 No one, kids included, wants to hear reprimands all day long.
 It doesn’t feel good to have someone nag or remind us of our mistakes.
 Keep the tone friendly and matter-of-fact, and the better their attitudes will be.

 2. Focus on team effort

 It’s tempting to separate chores according to whoever made the mess.
-You tell your toddler to put the cars away and your seven-year-old to clean up her puzzle.
+You tell your toddler to put the toy cars away and your seven-year-old to clean up her puzzle.
 After all, it’s their cars and puzzle pieces to clean up.
 You might even think this teaches them accountability or responsibility.

 Except this division of labor leaves out a key component in family life: team effort.

 Be mindful of whether you’re framing chores as something only they must do.
-You cook, clean, drive and otherwise do the majority of the housework, but kids are more receptive to doing chores if they see it as a team effort.
+You cook, clean, drive, and otherwise do the majority of the housework, but they’re more receptive to doing chores if they see it as a team effort.

 Focus on everyone pitching in to get the job done.
-Everyone—even moms and dads—does their fair share to keep the household humming along.
+Everyone—even parents—does their fair share to keep the household humming along.

 And make it fun!
 You don’t need to make chore time a downer.
 Play a “clean up time” song.
-Make it a game to see how many surfaces they can find to wipe.
-Dance while you hang and fold laundry.
+Make it a game to see how many surfaces they can wipe in the bathroom.
+Dance while you load the dishwasher together.
 Chores don’t always have to be a drag.

 3. Explain why they need to do chores

 Kids respond well to reason, rather than “because I said so.”
-When you follow a request with the reason, your kids are more likely to listen.
-For instance, tell them to clean up their Lego pieces so they know where to find them the next day.
+When you follow a request with the reason, they’re more likely to listen.
+For instance, tell your kids to clean up their building pieces so they know where to find them the next day.

 You also need to hold them accountable for certain behaviors.
-If they don’t clean up, tell them they must not ready to take care of their Lego pieces, so you’ll have to put them away until tomorrow.
+If they don’t clean up before bedtime, then that’s a sign that they’re not responsible for their building pieces yet, so you’ll have to put them away until tomorrow.
 Tie in the consequences to their actions (or their lack of them).